JosefinLarsson/Rock-Paper-Scissors-Game/README.md

 <li>https://developer.chrome.com/docs/devtools/- for quick testing and live preview adjustments and trouble shooting</li>
 <li>https://gitpod.io - to create and host the website.</li>
 <li>https://github.com- to deploy the website.</li>
-<li>https://ui.dev/amiresponsive- to create the image displaying the homepage on multiple devices.</li>
+<li>https://amiresponsive.co.uk- to create the image displaying the homepage on multiple devices.</li>
+<li>Mac Preview program to alter image by removing background and making simple cut outs.</li>
 <br>

 # Deployment